 Anyone who grew up in the 70's/80's will remember these.
 The Terran Trading Authority was a series of books that covered the starships created and used by the three world conflict "The Proxima War".
-I'm going to build my own fleet with a series of the ships inspired by those books in 1270 scale, complete with unique decal sets.
-Eventually (if there is interest) I'll have these cast in resin with metal details and also do some stat cards specific to 5150.
+I've built my own swing scale fleet with a series of the ships inspired by those books in 1270 scale, complete with unique decal sets for my own use.

 I love the organic look to the ships and the sense of color and majesty these artist brought into their work.
 For anyone new to these guys, please look up the collective works of Ian Mckie, Bob Layzell, and Tony Stewart.